- This event has passed.

 Over 18’s Only

 Tickets £12.50 Online Advance Bookings Or £15 On The Door

 After a long break, we’re back with a big funny Friday night show full of laughter at the Stanley Arts Yard Bar.

 Reserve your seats now for an evening of the best stand up comedy, where professional comics off the telly try out new jokes and ideas, the only comedy night in Norwood!

 Featuring new jokes from:

-Simon Brodkin (BBC’s Lee Nelson’s Well Good Show/ C4’s Britain’s Greatest Hoaxer), Nabil Abdulrashid (ITV Britain’s Got Talent), Rosie Wilby (BBC Radio 4 Loose Ends), Marlon Davis (BBC Live At The Apollo) Chloe Petts (ITV Jonathan Ross Comedy Club) and host with the most Hatty Ashdown (Comedy Central’s Give Out Girls).
+Simon Brodkin (BBC’s Lee Nelson’s Well Good Show/ C4’s Britain’s Greatest Hoaxer), Nabil Abdulrashid (ITV Britain’s Got Talent), Rosie Wilby (BBC Radio 4 Loose Ends), Marlon Davis (BBC Live At The Apollo), Alison Spittle (BBC’s Wheel Of Misfortune podcast) and host with the most Hatty Ashdown (Comedy Central’s Give Out Girls).